JohnLCaron/rlauxe/README.md

 the samplesNeeded depend only on the margin, and is a straight line vs margin on a log-log plot.

 The best case for CLCA no-errors is when you always make the maximum bet of 2.
-However, if it turns out there are errors, the maximum bet will "stall" the audit and you wont recover.
+However, if it turns out there are errors, the maximum bet will "stall" the audit and the audit cant recover.
 To deal with this, rlauxe sets a maximum bet allowed.
 Here is a plot of CLCA no-error audits with maximum risks of 70, 80, 90, and 100% maximum:

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots2/samplesNeeded/clcaNoErrorsMaxRisk/clcaNoErrorsMaxRiskLogLog.html" rel="clcaNoErrorsMaxRiskLogLog">![clcaNoErrorsMaxRiskLogLog](docs/plots2/samplesNeeded/clcaNoErrorsMaxRisk/clcaNoErrorsMaxRiskLogLog.png)</a>